 The laboratory is a member of the Scottish Genetics Laboratories Consortium and the Scottish Molecular Pathology Consortium, with laboratories also located in Aberdeen, Dundee and Edinburgh.
 The laboratories in each of these four centres are funded by National Services Division of NHS Scotland and are commissioned to work together to provide a comprehensive genetics service to the patients of Scotland.
 In addition, the laboratory is a member of the UK Genetic Testing Network (UKGTN) ensuring our patients have access to specialist genetic tests from other UK accredited laboratories, when appropriate.

-Head of Department: Nicola Williams, Consultant Clinical Scientist
+Head of Laboratory Service: Nicola Williams, Consultant Clinical Scientist

 0141 354 9313 (internal 59313), [email protected]